quicwg/quic-v2/draft-ietf-quic-v2.md

 Hello or Server Hello messages.
 Again, there is the potential for middleboxes to ossify on the version 1 key derivation and packet formats.

-Finally, {{!QUIC-VN=I-D.ietf-quic-version-negotiation}} describes two mechanisms endpoints can use to negotiate the QUIC version to use.
+Finally, {{!QUIC-VN=RFC9368}} describes two mechanisms endpoints can use to negotiate which QUIC version to select.
 The "incompatible" version negotiation method can support switching from any QUIC version to any other version with full generality, at the cost of an additional round trip at the start of the connection.
 "Compatible" version negotiation eliminates the round-trip penalty but levies some restrictions on how much the two versions can differ semantically.

 QUIC version 2 is meant to mitigate ossification concerns and exercise the version negotiation mechanisms.
 The changes provide an example of the minimum